Course Content and Outcome Guide for MLT 112

 - Special Fee:

 Course DescriptionThis is the second course in a sequence introducing the field of clinical laboratory science.
 Includes an introduction to clinical chemistry, quality control and laboratory statistics.
 The study of hematology, blood collection and coagulation are also included.
-Prerequisite: MLT 111.
+Prerequisites: MLT 111.
 Audit available.

 Addendum to Course Description